CHIME/FRB Catalog 1 results: statistical cross-correlations with large-scale structure: Data

 On the galaxy side, we have chosen five photometric redshift catalogs: 2MPZ, WISE$\times$SCOS, DESI-BGS, DESI-LRG, and DESI-ELG.
 Note that the DESI catalogs are the photometric target samples for forthcoming spectroscopic DESI surveys with the same names.
 Table~\ref{tab:galaxy_catalogs} summarizes key properties of our reduced samples for the cross-correlation analysis, and the redshift distributions are shown in Figure~\ref{fig:dndz}.

-The 2MASS Photometric Redshift (2MPZ) catalog \citep{Bilicki:2013aa} contains $\sim$1~million galaxies with $z\lesssim 0.3$ (redshift error $\sigma_z\sim0.02$), enabling the construction of a 3D view of large-scale structure at low redshifts \citep[see, e.g.][]{Alonso:2015aa,Balaguera-Antolinez:2018aa}.
+The 2MASS Photometric Redshift (2MPZ) catalog \citep{Bilicki:2013aa} contains $\sim$1~million galaxies with $z\lesssim 0.3$ (redshift error $\sigma_z\sim0.02$), enabling the construction of a 3D view of LSS at low redshifts \citep[see, e.g.][]{Alonso:2015aa,Balaguera-Antolinez:2018aa}.
 In this work, we use the mask made by \cite{Alonso:2015aa} for the 2MPZ catalog.
 Following \cite{Bilicki:2013aa}, we discard galaxies whose $K_s$-band magnitude is below the completeness limit $m_{K_s} = 13.9$.